wofsauge/IsaacDocs/docs/Room.md

 ### Stop·Rain () {: aria-label='Functions' }
 [ ](#){: .rep .tooltip .badge }
 #### void StopRain ( ) {: .copyable aria-label='Functions' }
-Stops any rain effects in the room
+Stops any rain effects in the room.

 ___
 ### Trigger·Clear () {: aria-label='Functions' }
 [ ](#){: .rep .tooltip .badge }
 #### void TriggerClear ( boolean Silent = false ) {: .copyable aria-label='Functions' }
 Triggers all room clear effects (does not actually clear the room).
-Door opening sounds can be muted by setting Silent to true
+Door opening sounds can be muted by setting Silent to `true`.

 ___
 ### Try·Make·Bridge () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }
 #### boolean TryMakeBridge ( [GridEntity](GridEntity.md) pit, [GridEntity](GridEntity.md) rock ) {: .copyable aria-label='Functions' }
 Tries to create a bridge over a given pit.
-Returns true if the creation was successful.
-Returns false otherwise.
+Returns `true` if the creation was successful.
+Returns `false` otherwise.

 ___
 ### Try·Place·Ladder () {: aria-label='Functions' }
 [ ](#){: .abp .tooltip .badge }
 #### void TryPlaceLadder ( [Vector](Vector.md) PlayerPos, [Vector](Vector.md) PlayerVelocity, [Entity](Entity.md) Ladder ) {: .copyable aria-label='Functions' }
-This function got removed with Repentance.
+This function was removed with Repentance.

 ___
 ### Try·Spawn·Blue·Womb·Door () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }
 #### boolean TrySpawnBlueWombDoor ( boolean FirstTime = true, boolean IgnoreTime = false, boolean Force = false ) {: .copyable aria-label='Functions' }
-Attempts to spawn a door to the Blue Womb
+Attempts to spawn a door to the Blue Womb.
-This usually does nothing outside of Mom's Heart's boss room unless Force is set to true
+This usually does nothing outside of Mom's Heart's boss room unless `Force` is set to `true`.

 ___
 ### Try·Spawn·Boss·Rush·Door () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }
 #### boolean TrySpawnBossRushDoor ( boolean IgnoreTime = false, boolean Force = false ) {: .copyable aria-label='Functions' }
-Attempts to spawn a door to the boss rush
+Attempts to spawn a door to the Boss Rush.
-This usually does nothing outside of Mom's boss room unless Force is set to true
+This usually does nothing outside of Mom's boss room unless `Force` is set to `true`.

 ___
 ### Try·Spawn·Devil·Room·Door () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }
 #### boolean TrySpawnDevilRoomDoor ( boolean Animate = false, boolean Force = false ) {: .copyable aria-label='Functions' }
-Attempts to spawn a door to the devil or angel room This usually does nothing inside of non-boss rooms unless Force is set to true
+Attempts to spawn a door to the Devil or Angel room.
+This usually does nothing inside of non-boss rooms unless `Force` is set to `true`.

 ___
 ### Try·Spawn·Mega·Satan·Room·Door () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }
 #### boolean TrySpawnMegaSatanRoomDoor ( boolean Force = false ) {: .copyable aria-label='Functions' }
-Attempts to spawn a door to Mega Satan
+Attempts to spawn a door to Mega Satan.
-This usually does nothing outside of the starting room of the Chest/Dark Room unless Force is set to true
+This usually does nothing outside of the starting room of the Chest/Dark Room unless `Force` is set to `true`

 ___
 ### Try·Spawn·Secret·Exit () {: aria-label='Functions' }
 [ ](#){: .rep .tooltip .badge }
 #### boolean TrySpawnSecretExit ( boolean Animate = false, boolean Force = false ) {: .copyable aria-label='Functions' }
-Attempts to spawn a door to the Downpour, Mines or Mausoleum depending on the current floor This usually does nothing outside of boss rooms unless Force is set to true
+Attempts to spawn a door to the Downpour, Mines or Mausoleum depending on the current floor.
+This usually does nothing outside of boss rooms unless `Force` is set to `true`.

 ___
 ### Try·Spawn·Secret·Shop () {: aria-label='Functions' }
 [ ](#){: .rep .tooltip .badge }
 #### boolean TrySpawnSecretShop ( boolean Force = false ) {: .copyable aria-label='Functions' }
-Attempts to spawn a trapdoor to the Member Card shop within the current room This usually does nothing outside of shops or if the player doesn't hold a Member Card unless Force is set to true
+Attempts to spawn a trapdoor to the Member Card shop within the current room.
+This usually does nothing outside of shops or if the player doesn't hold a Member Card unless `Force` is set to `true`.

 ___
 ### Try·Spawn·Special·Quest·Door () {: aria-label='Functions' }
 [ ](#){: .rep .tooltip .badge }
 #### boolean TrySpawnSpecialQuestDoor ( ) {: .copyable aria-label='Functions' }
-Attempts to spawn either a door to the Mirror Dimension in Downpour, or the abandoned mineshaft in the Mines
+Attempts to spawn either a door to the Mirror Dimension in Downpour, or the abandoned mineshaft in the Mines.

 ___
 ### Try·Spawn·The·Void·Door () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }
 #### boolean TrySpawnTheVoidDoor ( boolean Force = false ) {: .copyable aria-label='Functions' }
-Attempts to spawn a door to a room containing a Void portal This usually does nothing outside of Hush's boss room unless Force is set to true
+Attempts to spawn a door to a room containing a Void portal This usually does nothing outside of Hush's boss room unless `Force` is set to `true`.

 ___
 ### Turn·Gold () {: aria-label='Functions' }